Jay-Bhalala/VibeRooms/README.md

 - **Backend**: Node.js, Express
 - **Real-time Communication**: WebSockets with socket.io
 - **Database**: Firebase
-- **Deployment**: Can be deployed on platforms like Heroku, AWS, or Firebase Hosting

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites